Aaron Hester: Denver Broncos

 On April 27, 2013, he signed with the Denver Broncos as an undrafted free agent.
 On August 30, 2013, he was released.

 Detroit Lions

 On April 21, 2014, he signed with the Detroit Lions as an unrestricted free agent.
 The Lions released Hester on August 25, 2014.

 San Diego Chargers

 On October 8, 2014, he signed with the San Diego Chargers.

 Kansas City Chiefs

 On December 31, 2014, Hester signed a futures contract with the Kansas City Chiefs.

 Edmonton Eskimos

 Hester was signed to the practice roster of the Edmonton Eskimos in October 2015.

 Personal life

 He is the son of Alan Hester and Latonya Dorsey.
-He is cousins with Stefani Johnson and Pro Football Hall of Fame inductee Devin Hester.
+He is cousins with Pro Football Hall of Fame inductee Devin Hester.